HoodieWhatie/SystemStatistics/README.md

 <b>Running the script:</b>
-Now, `cd` to the directory that you placed the python script and run `$ sudo python3 SystemStatistics.py`
+Now, `cd` to the directory that you placed the python script and run:
+`$ sudo python3 SystemStatistics.py`

 You should now see a window appear with statistics updating every 2 seconds by default.